- Forms, Rates & Tables

 - Support test - The foundation normally receives 85% or more of its support from the public and from 5 or more publicly supported organizations

-A foundation claims private operating foundation status by reporting this information to the IRS annually on Form 990-PF, Part XIV.
+An organization claims private operating foundation status annually by filing Form 990-PF and reporting this information in Part XIV.

 The determination of whether an expenditure is in the “active conduct” of exempt purposes is qualitative and depends on the facts and circumstances.
 In addition to the direct delivery of program services, certain grants and program related investments may qualify as active conduct expenditures depending on the foundation’s level of involvement in carrying out the supported activity.

 Administrative expenses of the foundation such as salaries, travel, and other operating costs, to the extent incurred to carry out exempt purposes, may also be considered made in the active conduct, even if not otherwise associated with active conduct expenditures.

 See Section 4942(j)(3) and the related Treasury Regulations for definitions and detailed requirements.

 Exempt Operating Foundation

 An organization that satisfies the private operating foundation tests may qualify as an exempt operating foundation under Section 4940(d)(2) if it meets certain added requirements.